badgkat/ChessBuilder/README.md

 ## Features

 1. **Gold Accumulation**
-   - When it’s your turn and you’re not in check, click a pawn you’ve already selected once to collect gold.
+   - When it's your turn and you're not in check, click a pawn you've already selected once to collect gold.
    - Captured pieces add their accumulated gold to the capturing piece.

 2. **Purchases**
-   - Kings can open a purchase overlay by clicking on them again (when it’s your turn).
+   - Kings can open a purchase overlay by clicking on them again (when it's your turn).
    - Spend gold to place new pieces next to your king if it does not leave you in check.
    - Each piece has a cost (Pawn=1, Knight=3, Bishop=3, Rook=5, Queen=9).